-- 1 Ratings
+1 Ratings

 - 1 Rating Update

 - 3 Issuer Description

 - 3 Financial Information

 - 3 Rating Considerations

 - 5 Investment Performance

-- 8 Net Asset Position
+- 7 Net Asset Position

-- 11 Investment Portfolio Profile
+- 9 Investment Portfolio Profile

-- 14 About CPP Investments
+- 12 About CPP Investments

-- 15 About CPP
+- 13 About CPP

-- 16 Structure of Guarantee from CPP Investments to CPPIB Capital Inc.
+- 15 Structure of Guarantee from CPP Investments to CPPIB Capital Inc.

-- 16 Ranking and Legal Issues
+- 15 Ranking and Legal Issues

-- 18 ESG Checklist
+- 16 Appendix A Environmental, Social, and Governance (ESG) Considerations

-- 19 Rating History
+- 17 Rating History

-- 19 Related Research
+- 17 Related Research

-- 19 CPPIB Capital Inc. Debt Limits
+- 17 CPPIB Capital Inc. Debt Limits

-- 19 Previous Report
+- 17 Previous Report

-markets for most of the fiscal year.
+the Coronavirus Disease (COVID-19) pandemic, which affected most asset classes in F2023.
 The aggregated Reference Portfolio's returns were mainly driven by its higher asset allocation to global equities.
-The Fund generated net income of \$34.4 billion, which, combined with the \$7.7 billion in net contributions received, increased the Fund's net assets to \$539.3 billion, corresponding to approximately \$527.0 billion in net assets for the base CPP and \$12.0 billion in net assets for the additional CPP.
+The Fund generated net income of \$7.8 billion, which, combined with the \$22.9 billion in net contributions received, increased the Fund's net assets to \$570.0 billion, corresponding to approximately \$546.2 billion in net assets for the base CPP and \$23.8 billion in net assets for the additional CPP.

-Recourse debt, consisting of commercial paper (CP) outstanding and long-term debt, ended F2022 at \$44.2 billion, or 7.6% of adjusted net assets, up from 6.8% as at F2021.
-There was no CP outstanding as at F2022.
-In June 2022, the Fund increased the authorized limit on unsecured debt to an aggregate principal amount of \$60 billion outstanding while maintaining the \$15 billion limit on outstanding unsecured debt with a remaining term of less than one year.
+Recourse debt, consisting of commercial paper (CP) outstanding and long-term debt, ended F2023 at \$53.5 billion, or 8.6% of adjusted net assets, up from 7.6% as at F2022.
+There was no CP outstanding as at F2023.
+The authorized limit on unsecured debt is an aggregate principal amount of \$75 billion outstanding and the limit on outstanding unsecured debt with a remaining term of less than one year is \$20 billion.
 DBRS Morningstar expects that recourse leverage may continue to increase over the near term; however, overall recourse debt is expected to remain low, providing considerable room for cyclical fluctuations in asset values.